ryan-roemer/loose-bits/_posts/2011-09-19-pivot-facets-solr.md

 3. Performance: Hits Solr with a lot more separate fq's than separate queries, so not necessarily lightening the load on Solr.
 The main point here is to reduce the number of queries.
+4. 3+ level pivot faceting.
+Discuss this.
+5. Works for:

+  * Facet queries
+  * Distributed Solr

+6. Do description and check other top matter.